-Dog owners tend to panic when their dogs develop a rash, thinking there is something seriously wrong with them.
+Dog owners tend to panic when there is dog rash on groin is developed, thinking there is something seriously wrong with them.

-In most cases, however, dogs do not need to worry when they develop a rash on their groin.
+In most cases, however, dogs owner do not need to worry when their dog develop a rash on their groin.

 You’ll learn everything you need to know about groin rashes on dogs in this article!

-It is probably not necessary to treat your dog if the rash is small and does not bother him.
+It is probably not necessary to treat your dog has rash on groin is small and does not bother him.

 The rash should not be sore or worsen, but if your dog is showing signs of an adverse reaction, you should contact your veterinarian.